spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/the-docker-sdk.md

    3. Suspends scheduler and waits for job termination.
    4. Initiates storages for each store with the `install -s init_storages_per_store` command.
    5. If the database does not exist, creates it on MySQL or PostreSQL container.
-4. Starts a scheduler for each region and store with the command `install -s scheduler-setup`.
+4. Starts a scheduler for each region and store with the `install -s scheduler-setup` command.

 ## Docker/sdk working mode commands

-In the *testing* mode, you can use the `docker/sdk testing` and the `docker/sdk (up|start) -t` commands.
+In the *testing* mode, you can use the `docker/sdk testing` and `docker/sdk (up|start) -t` commands.

 The `docker/sdk testing` command does the following:
  - Sets the `SPRYKER_TESTING_ENABLE` variable in the frontend, gateway, and app containers.